Dec2020PandA/Roxanna_Coldiron_SoloProject/README.md

 Summary Paragraph:
 ------------------

-My project will be recreating a WordPress site for a mechanical parts company as a Django site.
+My project will be a generic quoting tool for a business website, where the user can select products and then receive a quote for them, similar to an e-commerce experience.
-The WordPress site is very bloated and slowed down with tons of plugins, so I want to make a similar site that is cleaner and faster because of using Django.
-It will feature an admin backend for uploading Product information (image, description) with a Request A Quote button that goes to a Django Form, pre-populated with the chosen product.

 Features List:
 --------------